gotonode/compress/docs/WEEK2.md

 More tests will be added later when there's functionality to be tested (rather than just UI printing).

+Comments (especially Javadoc) will be added next week.
+Getters and setters do not get their own comments, but some other parts of code that aren't that straightforward will.

 ##### Hours used

 This week consumed 23 hours.
 But some of which was used watching videos on bitwise (etc) operations and practicing on paper (such as `>>`, `|`, `&`).